-Exercise and physical activity today, has become as important and crucial as eating is.
-With our sedentary lifestyle creeping in and putting us at our worst shapes (and affecting our kids too) it is important for you, as a parent, to push your kids to be more active and exercise everyday.
+Exercise and physical activity today, has become as important and crucial as eating.
+With our sedentary lifestyle creeping in and putting us at our worst shapes (and affecting our kids too) it is important for you, as a parent, to start exercising with your kids regularly.

 Not sure how to get started exercising with kids?
 Here are some ideas!